Order your Symbicort inhaler online

 - Put the mouthpiece between your teeth.
 Do not bite or chew the mouthpiece.
 Inhale deeply, remove the mouthpiece and breathe out slowly.

-Patients who use Symbicort to relieve as well as prevent symptoms use the inhaler twice a day, taking one to two inhalations every time.
+Patients who use Symbicort to relieve as well as prevent symptoms use the inhaler twice a day, taking 1 to 2 inhalations every time.
 In addition, they use their inhaler whenever symptoms occur.
 If you find that the frequency with which you encounter symptoms increases, you must speak to your doctor who may decide to review your treatment plan.

 Symbicort Turbohaler contains the two active ingredients budesonide and formoterol fumarate.
 Each dose contains 100 or 200 micrograms of budesonide and 6 micrograms of formoterol.
 Symbicort also contains lactose monohydrate.